harshamalhotra/existingDS-gitlab/contents/product-foundations/type-fundamentals.md

 ## Typefaces

-GitLab Sans, based on [Inter](https://rsms.me/inter/), is used for most user interface (UI) elements, with system fonts used as a back-up.
-GitLab Mono, based on [JetBrains Mono](https://www.jetbrains.com/lp/mono/), is used for code-related elements, for example, code blocks, branch names, commit IDs, and pipeline IDs.
-The fonts are available to download in [this package](https://www.npmjs.com/package/@gitlab/fonts).

-The decision to use custom typefaces supports a consistent core experience for users, regardless of their device.
+Custom typefaces support a consistent core experience for users, regardless of their device.
 A finer control of font size, variable weight, and other attributes like disambiguation enable greater optimization of usability and polish.

 The typefaces were chosen because: